Generating code samples for your SDK

 Styles

-For certain documentation providers like ReadMe, you will need to override the default style of code samples in your OpenAPI spec.
+For certain documentation providers like ReadMe, you will need to override the default style of code samples in your OpenAPI document.

 section of your workflow.yaml